 Appendix 1I; Cycle of Sin

-A humbled Christian understands that sinful behavior leads to negative and/or unproductive psychological and physical consequences because of the universal law laid out in Galatians 6:7 (you reap what you sow in this life) and in Matthew 5:45 and Ecclesiastes 9:11 (time and chance happen to all people).
-You gain the recognition of sin as a result of getting to know the God of the Universe and reading His definition of sin in key Biblical scriptures; 1 Thessalonians 2:4, John 5:30, Matthew 6:33, Hebrews 11:6, Romans 8:5-8, 12:1-3.
+God's supremacy affects all people, whether His authority is recognized or not.
+A humbled Christian understands that sinful behavior leads to negative and/or unproductive psychological and physical consequences because of the universal law laid out in Galatians 6:7 (you reap what you sow in this life).
+While Matthew 5:45 and Ecclesiastes 9:11 point out the fact that time and chance do happen to all people, when you stick to God-driven (as opposed to self-driven) actions, your right thinking and behavior reduces negative consequences from overtaking your life.
+You gain the recognition of sin as a result of getting to know the God of the Universe.
+By reading His definition of sin in key Biblical scriptures; 1 Thessalonians 2:4, John 5:30, Matthew 6:33, Hebrews 11:6, and Romans 8:5-8, 12:1-3, you can recognize sin's temptation and choose to walk away from it.
 Sin is a rebellion against God's authority in a certain area of your life; an action taken that pleases yourself instead of selecting a behavioral option that pleases God.

 -